OisinMoran/ptz/readme.md

 # PTZ Object Tracking Camera
 A Pan Tilt Zoom object tracking camera that can update what it's tracking on the fly.
-Using a combination of the lightweight YOLO 11 model, and even-lighter-weight tradional CV, it gets over 20 FPS tracking on 480 x 320 video.
+Using a combination of the lightweight YOLO 11 model, and even-lighter-weight traditional CV, it gets over 20 FPS tracking on 480 x 320 video.

 The best way to view and ✨ _interact_ ✨ with this (when it's on) is at [REDACTED].
 Just let me know when you want me to turn it on and I'll give you the wonderful, surprisingly short URL.
 You can even select what type of thing you'd like to track!